anujjamdade007/anujjamdade007/README.md

 - 👋 Hi, I’m @anujjamdade007
-- 👀 I’m interested in Data Science / Data Engineering
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Data Engineering
+- 🌱 I’m currently learning Backend Development
-- 💞️ I’m looking to collaborate With Data Science Mentor Or Senior
 - 📫 How to reach me https://www.instagram.com/a_for.anuj/

 <!---